Justin-Randall/docker-ubuntu-base-sshd/README.md

 ## Optional

+- [ConEmu](https://conemu.github.io/) an excellent console emulator with tabs that handls SSH well
 - ~/.ssh/sshconfig
 - A shell script to initialize your dev environment located at `HOME/init-container.sh`
 - A .gitconfig file at `HOME/.gitconfig`